 Step 2: Force restart your iPhone but don't release the buttons when you see the Apple logo, wait until the “Connect to iTunes” screen appears.

 Step 3: Then launch iTunes.
-There will be a pop-up message to show the options to Restore or Update.
+A pop-up message will show the options to Restore or Update.
 Select “Update”. iTunes will try to reinstall iOS without losing data.
 If the “Update” couldn’t fix the issue, you could repeat Step 2 and choose “Restore”, which will erase all the data on the iPhone.

 Step 4.
 Wait for the update or restore process to complete and set up your device.